-MARKETING/PUBLICITY DEPARTMENT: The Marketing/Publicity Department promotes the production and the public image of the theatre.
-The design of programs for events, advertisements, posters, and other materials are all handled by the Marketing/Publicity Department.
+MARKETING/PUBLICITY DEPARTMENT: The Marketing/Publicity Department designs programs, advertisements, posters, and other materials that promote the show.

 CARPENTERS: The Carpenters take the set designers' ideas and turns them into life-size set pieces that are used on stage.
-They are in charge of tasks such as sawing, hammering, lifting, and hanging.

-SCENIC PAINTERS: Once the set has been built by the Carpenters, the Scenic Painters paint the set pieces based on the Set Designers ideas.
+SCENIC PAINTERS: Once the set has been built by the Carpenters, the Scenic Painters paint the set pieces based on the Set Designer's ideas.